digitalcolony/ineedcoffee-archive/src/content/posts/coffee-gear-that-wont-break-the-bank/index.md

 ![](bonavita-coffee-brewer400.jpg)

-*Bonavita Carafe Coffee Brewer
+\*Bonavita Carafe Coffee Brewer

-*
+-

 ### Bean Grinders

 The importance of grinding your coffee cannot be understated.
 It is the single most important thing you can do to improve your coffee quality.
 Below are two grinders.
-The Cuisinart is my *ghetto* pick.
+The Cuisinart is my _ghetto_ pick.
 It is cheap and extremely loud, but it works if you are on a very low budget.
 People in the industry have told me that The Virtuoso is the best non-espresso coffee grinder on the market.
 You’ll need something better for espresso, like the Rancilio Rocky Grinder.
 With grinders, you get what you pay for.

 ![cuisinart](cuisinart.jpg)
-*Cuisinart DBM-8 Supreme Grind Automatic Burr Mill
+\*Cuisinart DBM-8 Supreme Grind Automatic Burr Mill

-*
+-

 ![](baratza-virtuoso-coffee-grinder.jpg)

-*Baratza Virtuoso Coffee Grinder
+\*Baratza Virtuoso Coffee Grinder

-*
+-

 ### Specialized Coffee Brewers